 Policy evaluationsPolicy evaluations assess quality, implementation and results.
 OEV is working towards increasing the number of policy evaluations conducted to approximately four per year by 2020.
 Selection is based on analysis of WFP’s Policy Compendium and information on intended future policy development.
 Policies approved more than six years prior are introduced into OEV’s work plan based on assessment of their continued relevance or potential to contribute to new policy development.

-Country or regional portfolio evaluationsCountry or regional portfolio evaluations assess the strategic positioning, performance and results of all of WFP’s work in a country or region.
+Country portfolio and country strategic plan evaluationsCountry portfolio and country strategic plan evaluations assess the strategic positioning, performance and results of all of WFP’s work in a country or region.
 Selection considers relevant timing for strategic and operational planning vis-à-vis the Strategic Plan, United Nations Development Assistance Frameworks (UNDAFs) and other UN coordination processes, resource profile and overall regional balance.
 The Evaluation Policy requires that the number of country portfolio evaluations increases progressively up to nine per year.

 Evaluations of corporate emergency responsesEvaluations of corporate emergency responses focus on the humanitarian context and principles, and the coverage, coherence and connectedness of the emergency response.
 In 2013 the Interagency Standing Committee’s (IASC) Transformative Agenda Humanitarian Programme Cycle agreed that all system-wide Level 3 emergency responses should trigger an inter-agency evaluation within the first year.